hirengupta97/Data-Engineering/README.md

 # Data-Engineering
 We will be developing a data pipeline for the unstructured and messy data that has been provided to produce a structured SQL database, and automate the data updates and generate efficient and meaningful automated reports.
-The data provided will be from the US Department of Health and
-Human Services (HHS) about hospitals functioning in the country.
+The data provided will be from the US Department of Health and Human Services (HHS) about hospitals functioning in the country.
 The data includes over a hundred variables, we will be focusing at roughly thirty variables for our database and analysis through automated reports.

+Specifically, in this Github there are three main components: schema.sql, load-hhs.py, and load-quality.py.
+Each file works as follows:

+### schema.sql
+In this file, we identified three schemas - hospital_info, hospital_weekly, and hospital_quality.
+Each schema works as follows:

+Table 1: Hospital_info: a table that stores permanent information about the hospitals Table 2: Hospital_weekly: a table that stores weekly updates regarding the hospital operation (these features will be updated weekly)
+Table 3: Hospital_quality: a table that stores overall quality rating (these features will be updated several times a year)

+### load-hhs.py
+I this file, we create two execution functions.

+For table1: Update the table hospital_info, which only stores permanent information about the hospitals.
+Since these are permanent information they should stay the same when the weekly updates take place.
+Hence, when there is any conflict (i.e. when duplicates exist), we just ignore the row and proceed to the next row to store the information (by using ON CONFLICT DO NOTHING).

+For table2:  Upate the table hospital_weekly, which stores weekly updated information about the hospitals.
+Since these are changing information, instead of ON CONFLICT DO NOTHING, we perform try-except clause, for which allows us to take an action (e.g. store the fail-to-insert data into a different dataframe) in the incident of any failure.

+Specific
+(In this file, we first connect to the sculptor with conn = psycopg.connect.
+We log into the server with our designated id and password to upload the data.
+We acquire file name from the command line (2nd element) using argv[1], and transform the given .csv file into a dataframe that we can manipulate within Python.)

+We begin with data cleaning: we replace Nan values to None, which allows Python to recognize None = null values for our qunatitative analysis later .
+Then, we insert each row of the dataset to SQL table using SQL INSERT VALUE INTO query.
+In order to perform this, we need to perform for-loop execution for every row in the dataframe, identify each column in the dataframe (as pre-defined from SQL schema), and insert those values into the appropriate variable location within the schema.
+Cast the value "n" as float otherwise
+Instantiate a varible that counts the number of rows for which values fail to be inserted into the database Create an empty dataframe that will store the rows for which values fail to be inserted into the database Instantiate varibles that counts the number rows

+### load-quality.py